Family violence prevention

 These important proposed changes to the Residential Tenancies Act and the Residential Parks (Long-stay Tenants) Act are due to come into effect in late 2018.

 It comes after the Government announced in December 2017 that State Cabinet had approved the drafting of these amendments.
-See the Ministerial media statement "Tenancy law changes to support victims of domestic violence" or watch this video.
+See the Ministerial media statement "Tenancy law changes to support victims of domestic violence" or see the Channel Ten news coverage (YouTube).

 How are tenancy laws being changed?